Finding hope in courts' behavioral health dockets

 Three days after he bonded out of jail on the assault charge, he took the bicycle, he said.

-Still so delusional that he didn’t understand that he’d robbed someone by threatening them, he said he returned the bike to the owner when he was done using it.
+Still so delusional that he didn’t understand that he had robbed someone by threatening them, he said he returned the bike to the owner when he was done using it.

 A different feel to court

-Thursday mid-afternoons are quiet in the Newport News courthouse, except for the one 2nd floor courtroom where a judge, a public defender turned judge along with prosecutors, mental health workers, probation officers and public defenders pioneered the behavioral health docket approach.
+Thursday mid-afternoons are quiet in the Newport News courthouse, except for the one second-floor courtroom where a judge and a public defender turned judge along with prosecutors, mental health workers, probation officers and public defenders pioneered the behavioral health docket approach.

 In Newport News, there’s plenty of cheerleading, counseling – and there can be sanctions when people don’t stick with the program.